TobikoData/sqlmesh/docs/concepts/audits.md

 #### sequential_values, sequential_values_non_blocking
 Ensures that each of an ordered numeric column's values contains the previous row's value plus `interval`.

-For example, with a column having minimum value 1 and maximum value 4 and `interval=1`, it ensures that the rows contain values `[1, 2, 3, 4]`.
+For example, with a column having minimum value 1 and maximum value 4 and `interval := 1`, it ensures that the rows contain values `[1, 2, 3, 4]`.

 This example asserts that column `item_id` contains sequential values that differ by `1`: